*Updated March 2022

 Epidemic Sound music licensing

-Epidemic’s music licensing changes based on membership level, though like Soundstripe the licensing is unlimited and perpetual.
+Epidemic’s music licensing changes based on membership tier, though like Soundstripe the licensing is unlimited and perpetual.

 The Personal plan covers a lot, like YouTube, Facebook, Twitter, Instagram, and podcasting.
 You also get unlimited licenses.
-The main restriction is digital advertising; you need a Commercial plan for that.
+The main restriction is digital advertising; you need a Commercial plan if you want to use the music in ads or client projects.

 The Commercial plan covers all online platforms and usage in digital campaigns.
 With this subscription you can also use songs in work you do for clients.
-To get clearance for TV, you need to upgrade to the Custom plan.
+To get clearance for TV or benefit from multiple accounts/logins, you need to upgrade to the Enterprise plan.

 When you sign up for Epidemic Sound, you create a licensing agreement for a particular channel, so if you run multiple YouTube channels, you’ll need to get multiple subscriptions.